Intro

 a probability value p can be computed from the t-statistic that indicates the extent to which the means of the two populations are considered to be different.
 The smaller the p-value is, the more significant the difference between the distributions of the two populations is.

 A p-value less than 0.05 indicates a very low probability of committing a type-I error (i.e., rejecting the null hypothesis when it is true).
 In such a case, the null hypothesis can thus be safely rejected, and it can be concluded that there is statistical significance that the HEVC test point does not have the same quality as the AVC test point.
 A p-value greater than or equal to 0.05 means that the null hypothesis cannot be confidently rejected.
 For the purpose of this paper, the HEVC test point is considered to have the same quality as the corresponding AVC test point in such a case.
 However, there is still a possibility of committing a type-II error (i.e., failure to reject the null hypothesis when in fact the alternate hypothesis is true).
 The power or sensitivity of a statistical test is the probability of correctly rejecting the null hypothesis (H0) when it is false—i.e., the probability of correctly accepting the alternative hypothesis (Ha) when it is true [25].
 A statistical power test of the data has shown that if in fact the true population mean for the difference in the HEVC MOS and AVC MOS is greater than or equal to 0.8, then the mean probability of committing a type-II error, β, is less than or equal to 0.14, and hence the mean power of the test (defined as 1 − β) is 0.86.
 By convention, a test with a power greater than 0.8 (or β ≤ 0.2) is considered statistically powerful [26].
 In the design of the verification test, four bit rates per codec, RHEVC and RAVC, were used.
 The bit rates were carefully selected for each of 20 test sequences so that each RHEVC is approximately half of the corresponding RAVC.
 These gave 80 pairs of test points on which the t-test described above was applied.
-The results of the test determine, for each pair of test points, whether the HEVC test point has a quality better than,
+The results of the test determine, for each pair of test points, whether the HEVC test point has a quality better than, the same as, or less than the AVC test point, and give a rough estimate of the bit rate savings of HEVC compared with AVC.

 The following are the possible outcomes for each pair of test points.
 The first case is when the null hypothesis is rejected and there is statistical significance that the HEVC MOS at RHEVC is greater than the AVC MOS at RAVC.
 This means that one can reasonably conclude that the HEVC test point is achieving a better quality than the AVC test point at half the bit rate of AVC.
 Note that by the design of the test, the bit rate saving when RHEVC is half RAVC is 50%.
 Since the bit rate for an HEVC test point could be further reduced to achieve the same